irdest/irdest/docs/developer/src/technical/index.md

 | Session              | Integration shims | `irdest-proxy`, `ratcat`, ...                  |
 | Application          | Clients           | `irdest-ping`, `irdest-mblog`, ... your app?   |

+(While the following sections mention the OSI layers it's important to keep in mind that this is by convention.
+Nothing stops you from implementing a netmod for a high-level protocol like XMPP or a client for a low-level protocol like ARP.
+Alternatively, you can think of the two layers in Ratman's API architecture as "address scope" and "wire scope")

 ### Network drivers

 Network drivers establish and manage connections with peers via different underlying transport mechanisms.
-A driver (in the irdest jargon called a "netmod") is initialised and bound to the process running the irdest router, and long-running.
+A driver (in the irdest jargon called a "netmod") is initialised by the Irdest router Ratman.

 This allows the core of Ratman to remain relatively platform agnostic, while letting platform-specific drivers handle any quirks of the